KJKan/mcfarland/Tutorial.md

 n_Hungary <- 1112
 ```

-For our information, what variables were actually measured?
+For our information, what variables doies the WAIS assess?

 ```{r}
 # observed variables
 ( yvars <- colnames( WAIS_US ) )
 ```

-Ok, so how many variables are that?
+Ok, so how many variables are that exactly?

 ```{r}
 # number of observed variables